octocompose/docs/content/en/docs/configuration/_index.md

       config:
         # This will disable the global config for this service.
         noGlobals: true
+        # This will disable templating for this service.
+        noTemplate: true
       priority: 100
       healthCheck:
         - tool: check-tcp # will check if a connection to that port is possible.